funkgeek/eat-assignment/README.txt

 Assumption/things not clear to me:
 1.The requirement only mentioned build an interface, but I'm not sure it shall be interactive or not, so I think it's more safte to make it interactive.
-2.It was not mentioned that how shall we present the "cuisines" data, so to reduce the data complexity, I extract the name of the different cuisine as string, and merge them into one string, seperated by "|"
+2.It was not mentioned that how shall we present the "cuisines" data, so to reduce the data complexity, I extract the name of the different cuisine as string, and merge them into one string, seperated by "|".
+3.The content of cuisines is a bit confusing for me as some of them are not on the level in semantics.
-3.It's relative small amount of data, why do we need to limit it for only show the first 10 records?
+4.It's relative small amount of data, I‘m not sure about the reason for limiting it for only show the first 10 records?
 Or shall I use Dataframe so it saves more time and trouble?

 Improvement I want to make:
 Make the webpage more pretty with css.
+Add a fuction that aLLow to filter restaurant according to the cuisines content.